ab604/learning-objects-review-2024-01-22/nicki-notes-2024-01-22.md

   - Each column is a variable e.g. name, date_of_creation,
   - Each row represents a set of observed variables
   - Each value has it's own cell
-7. A database can be a collection of tables linked by shared variables
+7. A database can be a collection of tables linked by shared variables (structured data)

 Feedback and analytics

-What do you get for free?

-- Panopto
-- LibGuides
-- Wordpress
-- Articulate
-- Thinglink
+What is the purpose?

+LibGuides, Wordpress and Articulate are linked to Google Analytics

+A wealth of information:

+- Per page: number of views, users, unique users and average engagement time over period defined
+- Summary of user demographics: country, city and language.
+Number of users and avg. enagagement time.
+- Tech: browser name, desktop, mobile or tablet.

+- Panopto: views, unique views, video duration and avg. watch time
+- Thinglink: views, unique views, tag views and clicks (export is for profile, so you then have to post process for a specific creation)

+In summary then, you can assess number of views over time, where people are viewing from and how long they engage.

+However, without a baseline one can't infer the relative quality of learning objects.

+Feedback with diagnostic power.

 What don't you get that you might want?